GoogleCloudPlatform/training-data-analyst/courses/fast-and-lean-data-science/README-TF2.1.md

-# Keras / TPU integration in Tensorflow 2.1
+# Keras / TPU integration in Tensorflow 2.1 (unreleased)

  * support for TPUs
  * support for TPU pods